SYNGAP1

 Please take our surveys to contribute to this research.
 If you are not yet registered, consider joining Simons Searchlight to be included in future reports!

-SYNGAP1 -related syndrome happens when there are changes to the SYNGAP1 gene.
+SYNGAP1–related syndrome happens when there are changes in the SYNGAP1 gene.
 These changes can keep the gene from working as it should.

 Key Role